umbraco/Umbraco.Headless.Backoffice.Bridge/README.md

 The library is available through CDN and can be used directly in a custom editor.

-To import and register the custom elements, making them available to use call the following at the beginnig of you editor
+To import and register the custom elements making them available to use, call the following at the beginning of your editor

 ```js
 // import a specific version